lucymait/Frogger/README.md

   const cells = []
   let panther1 = 188
   ```
 HTML divs are created using a for loop and appended as children of the grid.
-ClassList was used to add all the image icons to the grid e.g. panther, cars, sharks, snakes, palm trees and houses.
+ClassList was used to add all the image icons to the grid, e.g. panther, cars, sharks, snakes, palm trees and houses.

   ```js
     for (let i = 0; i < gridCellCount; i++) {